ziebam/pov-brain-is-weird/README.md

 https://github.com/ziebam/pov-brain-is-weird/assets/31964869/1f517c27-9b61-4cb3-a452-a46d5d4b7cea

 # build

-you can build this project locally on Windows (sorry Linux/macOS folks).
+you can build this project locally on Windows by default and on Linux with the `-platform` flag (sorry macOS folks).

-requirements: `gcc` and `ar` available in the path.
+requirements: `gcc` and `ar` available in the PATH.

 steps:

 1. clone the repo
-2. `gcc ./nob.c -o nob.exe`
+2. `gcc ./nob.c -o nob`
-3. `./nob.exe`
+3. `./nob` or `./nob -platform windows` for Windows or `nob -platform linux` for Linux
-4. `./build/pov-brain-is-weird.exe`
+4. `./build/pov-brain-is-weird`

 # credits